-Hassyan PP will be housed on a 4km² site located 60km south-west of Dubai.
-The power island P1 will incorporate a combined-cycle gas turbine (CCGT) system.
-The system consists of four F-class gas turbines, four heat recovery steam generators and two back pressure steam turbines.
+The Hassyan PP was planned to be housed on a 4km² site located 60km south-west of Dubai.
+The P1 power island was proposed to incorporate a combined-cycle gas turbine (CCGT) system comprising four F-class gas turbines, four heat recovery steam generators and two backpressure steam turbines.

-The power island will use natural gas as the primary fuel.
-Diesel oil will act as the secondary fuel in case of disruption in supply of natural gas.
-The Dubai Supply Authority (DUSUP) will supply the required fuel to the power plant.
-A service corridor will be built along the southern length of the site to supply natural gas and diesel to each power island.
+The power island was to use natural gas as the primary fuel and diesel oil as the secondary fuel in case of a disruption in the natural gas supply.
+The Dubai Supply Authority (DUSUP) was selected to supply the required fuel.
+A service corridor was proposed to be built along the southern length of the site to supply natural gas and diesel to each power island.

-The power station will have four fuel storage tankers with a capacity equivalent to operating the P1 station for ten days.
-P1 will integrate a gas buffer system that enables the automatic changeover of fuel.
+The plan for the Dubai power station included four fuel storage tankers with a capacity equivalent to operating the P1 station for ten days.

-A seawater intake canal being built will provide water for desalination and cooling to all the six islands of the project.
-The canal will be along the northern length of the site and designed to carry 90,000gal of water per second.
+The project was planned to include a seawater intake canal to provide water for desalination and cooling to all six islands of the project.
+The canal was proposed to be built along the northern length of the site and designed to carry 90,000gal of water per second.

 Hassyan PP construction

-The project's construction work includes building up six power islands and six desalination units on the site.
-The construction of the Hassyan PP will be carried out in six stages.
-Each stage will involve the construction of power stations with a capacity of 1,500MW.
-The construction of the first two plants, P1 and P2, will form the first phase of the project.
-The remaining power stations will be built in subsequent phases.
+Six power islands and six desalination units were to be built on the site.
+The construction schedule of the Hassyan PP was planned to be implemented in six stages.
+Each stage was supposed to involve the construction of power stations with a capacity of 1,500MW.
+The construction of the first two plants, P1 and P2, was proposed as the first phase of the project.

 The construction of the intake canal for the desalination facility began in 2009.
-This includes the construction of offshore and onshore canals with a length of 1.5km and 4km respectively.
-An offshore outfall channel, which discharges cooling water and brine from the facility, will also be built.
+It included the construction of a 1.5km offshore canal and 4km onshore canal.
+An offshore outfall channel, which discharges cooling water and brine from the facility, was also planned.

-The outfall channel will have its terminal at a distance of 4km from the sea in order to avoid the re-circulation of warm discharged brine into the intake channel.
+The outfall channel’s terminal was planned at a distance of 4km from the sea in order to avoid the re-circulation of warm discharged brine into the intake channel.

-The plant will employ a CCGT system for power generation, to enhance efficiency and reduce emissions.
+The power plant proposal included a CCGT system for power generation, to enhance efficiency and reduce emissions.

-Hassyan PP will be operated automatically from a central control room of the power plant.
-A distributed control system (DCS) will be integrated by the plant in order to control and monitor the power station.
+The CCGT was to include inlet filters that drew in the air required for combustion.
+The Dubai power station was planned to be operated automatically from a central control room of the power plant.
+A distributed control system (DCS) was to be integrated in order to control and monitor the power station.

-The power produced by each generator of P1 will first be transmitted to a 400kV substation by using gas insulated lines.
-The substation will further supply the power to the DEWA transmission network.
+The power produced by each generator of P1 was planned to be transmitted to a 400kV substation by using gas-insulated lines.
+The substation was to further supply the power to the DEWA transmission network.